coodoo/xstate-examples/README.md

 If you need basic concurrency, follow along `service-1-callback`.

 If you need complex concurrency and fine-grained control of each thread, follow along `service-3-actor`

+If none of above can't solve your problem, ping me 😎